 As far as I can tell, there is no law against selling ‘visually unappealing’ eggs if your customer doesn’t mind.

-Both of these approaches are to mitigate the possibility of salmonella in the eggs.
+Both of these approaches mitigate the possibility of salmonella in the eggs.
 The UK/EU vaccinate hens against salmonella.
 The USDA prefers to rely on clean eggs and careful handling to reduce the chance of contamination.

 The easiest way to keep the eggs clean is to keep the nesting boxes clean.

-Check them every morning, replace nesting material as needed, removing dirt and poop balls.
+Check them every morning, replace nesting material as needed, and remove dirt and poop balls.

-If you have a couple of hens that like to sleep in the nest boxes at night, it’s time for them to graduate to the roosts – shut off the boxes at night if needs be and park them on the roost.
+If you have a couple of hens that like to sleep in the nest boxes at night, it’s time for them to graduate to the roosts – shut off the boxes at night if needs be and park them on the perch.

-Egg Grading and Size
+Egg Grading and Size Before Selling Eggs

-The egg industry has defined what is ‘acceptable’ to the public in the size and shape of eggs and many consumers believe that all eggs are precisely the same.
+The egg industry has defined what is ‘acceptable to the public in the size and shape of eggs, and many consumers believe that all eggs are precisely the same.

-Industry eggs are graded and for the most part only ‘grade AA’ eggs make it to the supermarket for general consumption.
+Industry eggs are graded, and for the most part, only ‘grade AA’ eggs make it to the supermarket for general consumption.

 These are sent to foodstuff manufacturers.
 ‘B’ eggs are not sold to the general public because they don’t measure up to the industry standard.

 The size and weight of eggs are generally divided into six categories: